MS Method

 Caution:

 Left Wnd and Right Wnd define the search interval on the quantification signal which is specified for compound.
-When two (or more) compounds are quantified on the same signal and their Windows are set in a way they would overlap, the Windows are shorten so no overlap happens.
+When two (or more) compounds are quantified on the same signal and their Windows are set in a way they would overlap, the Windows are shortened so no overlap happens.
 On the other hand, Windows of compounds quantified on different signals do not influence each other in any way.

 Mean Calculation section of the MS Method Table serves for defining how the spectrum of the peak which will be later used for spectral comparison with the library spectrum is calculated.
 The Calculation Type defines the means of the calculation, the Start and End columns the boundaries.
 The following Calculation Types are available: